vatesfr/xen-orchestra/doc/layout/README.md

 ## Flat view

-Flat view is non hierarchical view, with the main goal to serve the filtered results of the search field.
+Flat view is non-hierarchical view, with the main goal to serve the filtered results of the search field.

 Here is a example with an IP address: